 When you ask most parents what they would be willing to sacrifice for their child’s future, the answer is usually “anything and everything.”
 They are willing to do whatever it takes to ensure that their child is successful and happy.
 But how much is too much?
 Where is the line drawn between being a supportive parent and teaching a child to be independent?

-In some cases they will be saddened to see that the amount of aid awarded is not sufficient to fully cover the costs of attending a coveted college.
+This question is uppermost in the minds of many parents now as they complete the FAFSA and await the receipt of financial aid award letters to their college-bound students.
+In some cases, they will be saddened to see that the amount of aid awarded is not sufficient to fully cover the costs of attending a coveted college.
 They then wrangle with the internal struggle of what to do next.
 Should they take on PLUS loans from the federal government, refinance the house, or borrow against a retirement account to come up with the extra money?

 Things to Consider

-- Are there more affordable alternatives?
-Have you looked into all other options?
+Have you looked into all the other options?
 There are many colleges with great programs that are very affordable.
 Is there a difference between living at home and staying on campus, or remaining in your state as opposed to going to college in another state?
 Can your child earn credits through AP exams, community college, or taking core classes at a local college during the summer?
 These can all help to reduce the cost burden at the primary college.

-- What is your student’s financial role?
-If you simply cannot afford the full cost of a college education, have a rational discussion with your child about their participation in the financial process.
+If you simply cannot afford the full cost of college education, have a rational discussion with your child about their participation in the financial process.
 State in no uncertain terms whether your student will be expected to earn money during the academic year and breaks.
 How much of the student loans do you expect your child to repay after graduation?
 Look closely at anticipated income for your child’s major and college to determine if there is a reasonable expectation of being able to repay all of the money borrowed.